LotteSuz/programmeerproject/PROCESS.md

 ## Day 12
 With help of Marijn I finally managed to display events in the calendar.
 After getting this to work, it was easier to implement other functions around the events.
 Members can now select a class, enroll for it, and see their personal overview of classes.
 There is still some finetuning to do, but the most important aspects of the calendar work now.

+## Day 13
+For me there were no major problems to be discussed at today's standup.
+I will make some changes to the module where personnel can monitor and confirm orders.